angulardart/angular/doc/effective/di.md

 ### AVOID using `ReflectiveInjector`

-While not formally deprecated, `ReflectiveInjector` relies on importing `.dart` files having side-effects on your program, and negatively effecting tree-shaking by making all classes and functions annotated with `@Injectable` retained, regardless of use.
+While not formally deprecated, `ReflectiveInjector` relies on importing `.dart` files having side-effects on your program and negatively affecting tree-shaking by making all classes and functions annotated with `@Injectable` retained, regardless of use.